catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 **Current polarity convention:**
 By convention, positive current goes from start_node to end_node, where start_node < end_node.
 If floodfill discovers this is not the case, it swaps the nodes, reverses rspk_ids and takes the negative of the voltage.

+Once the branch is created, it calculates if it's "dynamic" (has a component that updates every frame, such as a capacitor), and is classified as ohmiam (obeys ohm's law), a diode, capacitor, inductor, voltage source or other based on variables set.

+1 px floating branches are ignored as they could be part of a node that was trimmed.

 ## 2. Solve circuit
+If the circuit contains no dynamic components solving is limited to every 20 frames (to update for console commands and such), as resistances will be static, and any changes to the circuit will trigger a regeneration.

 Solving the circuit is done with nodal analysis.
 Initially all nodes are solved by setting the sum of currents into the node to 0 (KCL).
 For example, the equation for node1 in the following diagram is:

 ![Equation KCL](https://i.imgur.com/IkmeoUC.png)